senxd/LLM-Interface/README.md

 _This project is a work in progress and is not expected to use in a production programs._

 This project provides a framework for utilizing LLMs in a structured way in Kotlin through the use of DSLs.
-You can either bring your own LLM by extending the `Model` class or use a pre-existing one for OpenAI (among others).
+You can either bring your own LLM by extending the `LLM` class or use a pre-existing such as `OpenAIModel`.

 # Features
 _This list is non-exhaustive and subject to change._
 - [x] Basic prompting (send message, receive message)
-- [ ] Message History in DSL
+- [x] Message History in DSL
 - [ ] LLM Features
   - [x] API Functions (Allows for LLM to use defined functions, e.g., RAG or Web Search, or custom)
   - [x] Sequence Processing (_CoT_)